 In ancestral Siberian shamanism, the most useful power object of the shaman is the drum.
 This is with his drum that the shaman enters into a trance and practices the Magic Flight.
 Other instruments can also be used such as bells, rattles, etc. In this case, the function of these objects is to attract beneficial spirits or to frighten the bad ones.
 For his practice of divination, the Siberian shaman mainly makes use of stones which he will have gleaned here and where or have inherited from another shaman.
 In other traditions, it may be sand, runes, or even – still today – the entrails of animals previously sacrificed.
 And for purification rites, the Siberian shaman often uses a whip, claws and feathers of raptor, incense and herb fumigations, etc. These lists of examples are obviously not exhaustive.
 However, always keep in mind that the shaman adapts to his environment and that therefore he may have to make use of everything that nature, or the society in which he evolves, puts at his disposal.

 Art is never far from shamanism.
 To realize this, just look at the paintings discovered in the Paleolithic caves, but also the tradition of the Kachinas among the Hopi, the sand paintings of the Navajo, the sculptures of the Aborigines...
 Very often, shamans are artists, artisans, and it is not uncommon for them to offer or sell objects that they will have themselves made and carrying a Spirit therefore of a particular function.
 We are not talking about mass-produced objects, but about unique objects intended for a particular situation.

 If you do not possess your own objects of power and if you wish to acquire them, know that I make amulets, talismans, familiars, runes, human representations...
-Find these creations and many other objects on THE SORCEROUS SHAMAN LAIR.
+Find these creations and many other objects on WHERE THE SILENCE WHISPERS.